 Most paths – if they weren’t already flooded beyond accessibility – were blocked up with wood or trash.
 Our guide insisted that if we were to shift all the wood to get over the top, we’d be able to get all the way to Tiananmen Square, where the tunnels are apparently large enough to accommodate rolling tank processions.

-For a time, a small portion of it was also opened as a tourist attraction, done up to look as it would have if Mao’s underground utopia had ever come to fruition, but has since been shut down again after Beijing backpackers spoke with their wallets and realized they liked spending their money on cheap Chinese rice liquor more than on exploring empty, rat-infested tunnels.
+For a time, a small portion of it was also opened as a tourist attraction, done up to look as it would have if Mao’s underground utopia had ever come to fruition, but has since been shut down again after Beijing backpackers spoke with their wallets and realised they liked spending their money on cheap Chinese rice-liquor more than on exploring empty, rat-infested tunnels.

 As we snooped around we found various rooms in different states of disrepair.
-I guess this is where the proposed underground restaurants, offices, hospitals, schools, theaters, factories, and even roller skating rink would have ended up.
+I guess this is where the proposed underground restaurants, offices, hospitals, schools, theatres, factories and even rollerskating rink would have ended up being.

 Here’s some evidence of the tunnels being multi-layered, though here the upper floor has been blocked off, or was never completed.